hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Use a name that allows all possible states

-_Guideline._ Don’t use class names that assume a particular state, and are inconsistent as the return type of a method that changes that state.
+_Guideline._ Don’t use class names that assume a particular state.
+If a class models something that can have multiple states, then avoid a name that would be inconsistent with the state that results from calling a method that changes that state.

-_Refactoring._ Make class name less specific
+_Refactoring._ Make the class name less specific to accommodate all possible states.

 _Example violations._ `disable` method that returns a `ControlEnableState` (rename class to `ControlState`)